kizuku/FRCSchedule/README.md

 # frc-schedule

-> Schedule board for FRC competition matches.
+Schedule board for FRC competition matches.
-> Project can be found online at frc-schedule.herokuapp.com
+Project can be found online at frc-schedule.herokuapp.com.
+Requires an internet connection to make API calls.
-> Requires an internet connection to make API calls.
+Made with VueJS frontend and NodeJS backend.

-> Made with VueJS frontend and NodeJS backend.
+Has not yet been tested during live competition.
+Please test and provide feedback so that the tool can be improved.

 ## Environment Variable Setup
 To make this work for yourself, make sure to properly set env vars.